acdh-oeaw/arche-ref-sources/README.md

 * clone this repo and enter its directory
 * run `composer update`
-* run `php -f arche-ref-sources pathToConfigFile.yaml`

 # Configuration

 See the `config-sample.yaml`.

+# Running

+In the repository directory:

+* Run `php -f arche-ref-sources --help` and go trough the available options.
+* Prepare the configuration file.
+You may use `config-sample.yaml` as a base.
+* Run `php -f arche-ref-sources {all the parameters you may want} pathToConfigFile.yaml`.